brothaman-org/brothaman/mkdocs/specifications/bro-activator.md

 * The `bro-activator` script ensures that the created systemd units follow best practices for security, resource management, and systemd integration.
 * The `bro-activator` script provides error handling and validation for the command line arguments to ensure that the specified parameters are valid and that the systemd units can be created successfully.
 * The `bro-activator` script is intended to be used in conjunction with other Brothaman scripts, such as `bro-user` and `bro-volume`, to create a complete environment for running unprivileged rootless Podman containers with socket activation capabilities.
-* The `bro-activator` script configures the container quadlet unit removing no longer needed PublishPort and Networking directives (setting Networking=none) when using the systemd-socket-proxyd mechanism instead.
+* The `bro-activator` script updates the container quadlet unit surgically: it removes only the `PublishPort=` entries that would otherwise collide with the activator's requested `--external-port/--internal-port` combination, leaves other published ports alone, and preserves the existing `Network=` directive unless `--network` is explicitly supplied (in which case the new value replaces the old one).
 * The `bro-activator` script provides documentation and usage examples to assist users in creating socket-activated container services using the man page facilities.
 Make sure a man page is created for it and installed properly along side the script.
 * The `bro-activator` script verifies that the specified external and internal ports are available and not already in use by other services.
 * The `bro-activator` script allows for customization of the created systemd units through additional command line options or configuration files in the future.